Wednesday, March 31, 2010

 Step 1.
 Take an empty 2-liter soda bottle.
 Cut off the top (at the point where the slope meets the straight part)

-it resembles a funnel.
+Step 3.
+Invert the cut-off top so that it resembles a funnel.
 Put it on top of the newly cut top.
 Tape it shut.

 Step 4.
 Tape the bottom of the bottom to some board/folder/paper good that is flat and sturdy.